arednch/phonebook/README.md

 Note: We assume the standard AREDN setup and thus use "localnode.local.mesh" as the host and "8081" as the port.
 Adjust it as needed if you are using it in another configuration.

+Note: Each endpoint has a `BasicAuth protection` definition.
+This is a simple statement whether that endpoint needs BasicAuth authentication when `web_user` and `web_pwd` is set (see [flags](#flags) for more details) as well.

 #### /phonebook

 This endpoint is the primary one and generates a phonebook ad-hoc in the requested format.
 It's primarily intended to be used directly by the phone as the URL to load the phonebook from.

 Example: http://localnode.local.mesh:8081/phonebook?target=generic&format=combined&ia=true

+BasicAuth protection: No.

 Required parameters: